 Thanks to today’s intelligent email marketing systems, email’s ability to grow relationships with customers is only increasing – after all, 99% check their email daily.
 But how do you get recipients to open and act on yours?

-The average customer takes around 11.1 seconds to consider whether or not your email’s worth reading.
+The average customer takes around 11.1 seconds to judge whether or not your email’s worth reading.
 You have a tiny window to persuade them to persevere, and (hopefully), take action – in the form of a click.

 Worry not.
 We’ve created an 8-step guide to creating email design and copy that really does convert.